HollyBang/image-cloud/README.md

-# Its image cloude or maybe this will be a blog, i not sure now
+# Its image cloud or maybe this will be a blog, i not sure now

 Image cloud service